 Whether it is due to negligence or driving under the influence, car crashes have become more common than ever.
 The worst thing is that there is no way to prepare for a crash.
 One moment you’re driving, the next you’re not.
 That’s often how it works.
 As morbid as this lack of control is, there is no way to avoid it once the crash has taken place.
 The good news is you can always control the aftermath.
+Of course, you cannot do this alone, but you can call on the insurance company, the authorities, a legal specialist such as a car accident lawyer, and medical professionals to help.
 If you know exactly what to do after a car crash, you’ll be able to protect your rights and get the compensation you need to recover.
 Here are the six things you need to keep in mind.

 In the heat of the moment, and if you’re able, you might feel the urge to run to the other driver and make sure they are okay.
 Do that, by all means.
 However, what you shouldn’t do (if you’re not at fault) is apologize.
 Not out of malice or apathy, but simply because, legally, an apology counts as an admission of fault.
 If this admission of fault is mentioned on record by the other driver, and trust that it will be mentioned, you’ll lose the right to compensation.
 After all, if you’re at fault, why do you deserve to be compensated?

 Immediately after the crash has taken place, you are required to alert the authorities, even if you were at fault.
 Failure to report an accident could get you in even more trouble.
 That said, a police report is the most essential piece of evidence you need for your case.
 Not only is it done by a neutral party, but it is also thorough, and it includes several points of view.
 Not to mention, it serves as irrefutable proof that an accident took place.
 Even if the accident seems too insignificant, take the time to notify the police.
 If you decide to file a claim, you’ll need proof that the accident took place, and that you weren’t at fault.

 4. Recount the Facts